2009 NFL season: Uniforms

 After having no major uniform changes for the 2008 NFL season, the trend of at least one major uniform change per season among the 32 teams returned with two major uniform changes, as well as one with some minor modifications.

 The San Francisco 49ers, who had been long-rumored to be returning to their 1964–1995 uniforms (and have had the red variation of those uniforms as their third uniform since the 2002 season) did so for this season.
 The team returned to a brighter, scarlet red and a less metallic "49ers gold" as its team colors, replacing the darker cardinal red and the more metallic "49ers gold" which the team has worn since it last overhauled their uniforms in 1996.
 The new uniforms were unveiled on April 25, 2009.

 The Jacksonville Jaguars got new uniforms for the 2009 season.
 Team owner Wayne Weaver reportedly wanted to "clean up" the look, feeling that the team has too many uniform styles.
 The changes aren't a complete overhaul, but similar to the Atlanta Falcons and Minnesota Vikings' recent overhauls.
 The new uniforms were introduced at a press conference on April 22.

 The Detroit Lions designated their popular 1950s-era throwbacks as their third uniform and completely dropped their unpopular black jerseys.
-The team had not worn the throwbacks from 2005–07 to make room for the Matt Millen-designated black jerseys.
+The team had not worn the throwbacks from 2005 to 2007 to make room for the Matt Millen-designated black jerseys.
 In addition, the team unveiled a new helmet logo on April 20, updating "Bubbles" with a fiercer look and wordmark, with modified uniforms.
 Those logos were accidentally leaked by NFL.com in their online shop, then quickly removed on March 23, 2009.

 Besides the above-mentioned throwbacks for the 50th anniversary season of the AFL, the Tampa Bay Buccaneers wore their "Creamsicle" throwbacks for the November 8 home game against the Green Bay Packers, in conjunction with the creation of the Buccaneers Ring of Honor.
 The Buccaneers defeated the Packers 38–28, the only home game the team won in 2009.

 The St. Louis Rams wore their 1973–1999 blue uniforms in select home games to honor former owner Georgia Frontiere, who died in early 2008 (too late to inform the NFL about wearing a throwback uniform in her honor during the 2008 season; the team instead opted for a memorial patch) and also celebrate the tenth anniversary of their win in Super Bowl XXXIV.
 Ironically, the Rams cut ties with its last two remaining offensive players from the "Greatest Show on Turf" era during the offseason by releasing Orlando Pace and Torry Holt for salary cap reasons plus opting for a rebuilding mode after a 2–14 season in 2008 (second only to the Lions' historic 0–16 season) and no trips to the postseason since the 2004 season.
 Defensive end Leonard Little is the only player remaining who wore the pre-2000 uniforms again in 2009.
 These uniforms were worn on October 11 against the Vikings and December 20 against the Texans.